 .

-Convert the following text:
+For example, let us convert the following text:

 Choose Hexlet if you:

-* Want to get into a new profession
+* Want to enter a new profession

 * Want to develop yourself